gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

 This means that when you declare a function or one of its parameters to be of a particular type such as `Int`, `Float`, `String`, `Bool`, it can never change type during the program's lifetime.
 This apparent restriction is helpful in keeping your programs bug-free as the Elm compiler will flag any unexpected change in type as an error indicating the source of the problem.

-For example, this function would be flagged with an explantory error:
+For example, this function would be flagged with an explanatory error:

 ```elm
 myErroneousFunction : Float